Salon.com

-Salon is an American politically progressive/liberal news and opinion website created in 1995.
+Salon is an American politically progressive and liberal news and opinion website created in 1995.
 It publishes articles on U.S. politics, culture, and current events.

 Content and coverage

-Salon covers a variety of topics, including reviews and articles about books, films, and music; articles about "modern life", including friendships, human sexual behavior, and relationships; and reviews and articles about technology, with a particular focus on the free and open-source software (FOSS) movement.
+Salon covers a variety of topics, including entertainment and culture, and food, with a particular focus on U.S. politics from a liberal and progressive point of view.
+Salon's web presence includes a YouTube channel, where it produces the show and podcast Standing Room Only with Amanda Marcotte, among other content.

 According to the senior contributing writer for the American Journalism Review, Paul Farhi, Salon offers "provocative (if predictably liberal) political commentary and lots of sex."

 In 2008, Salon launched the interactive initiative Open Salon, a social content site/blog network for its readers.
 Originally a curated site with some of its content being featured on Salon, it fell into editorial neglect and was closed in March 2015.

 Responding to the question, "How far do you go with the tabloid sensibility to get readers?," former Salon.com editor-in-chief David Talbot said:

 Staff and contributors

 Salon.com, originally salon1999.com, was founded in 1995 by David Talbot, Gary Kamiya, Andrew Ross, Mignon Khargie, Scott Rosenberg, and Laura Miller.

 Regular contributors have included the political-opinion writers Amanda Marcotte, Scott Eric Kaufman, Heather Digby Parton and Sean Illing, critic Andrew O'Hehir and pop-culture columnist Mary Elizabeth Williams.

 David Talbot, founder and original editor-in-chief, also served several stints as CEO, most recently replacing Richard Gingras, who left to join Google as head of news products in July 2011.
 Joan Walsh was the second editor-in-chief, serving in that role starting in 2005.
 She stepped down as editor-in-chief in November 2010 and was replaced by Kerry Lauerman.
 David Daley took over the editor-in-chief position in June 2013.

 Jordan Hoffner took over as CEO in May 2016, also serving as editor-in-chief.
 He resigned in May 2019, and was succeeded as editor-in-chief by Erin Keane.

-As of September 2021, Salon's CEO was Chris Richmond, and its editor-in-chief was Erin Keane.
+As of September 2024, Amanda Wolfe is General Manager of Salon, Erin Keane is Chief Content Officer, and Joseph Neese is Editor In Chief.